SteamPunk424/SteamPunk424/ReadMe.md

-# ╪ Hi, I'm St3amPunk(William James Schleppegrell) aka SteamPunk424! ╪
+# ╪ Sup Nerds, I'm St3amPunk(William James Schleppegrell) aka SteamPunk424! ╪

-◆ Cybersecurity Enthusiast | Ethical Hacker in Training
+◆ I am a Cybersecurity Enthusiast / Ethical Hacker in Training.
-❖ I Am Super Passionate about CyberSecurity!
+❖ I also eat rocks and other assorted items that should not go in my mouth.
+◆ As a matter of fact, just yesterday i found an Agate... i ate that too. i also had to google how to spell that.
+Agate.
+Weird word.
 ---

-# 🐱 Tech Stack:
+# 🐱 Stuff i know and stuff:

 - **Languages:** Python, JavaScript, Bash Script
 - **Security Tools:** Burpesuit, Metasploit, Nmap Etc...